MicrosoftDocs/learn/learn-pr/azure/enterprise-scale-introduction/includes/4-enterprise-scale-design-principles.md

 ## Application-centric and archetype-neutral

-Enterprise-scale architecture should focus on application-centric migrations and development rather than a pure infrastructure lift-and-shift migration (such as migrating virtual machines by virtual machines).
+Enterprise-scale architecture should focus on application-centric migrations and development rather than a pure infrastructure lift-and-shift migration (such as migrating virtual machines).
 The architecture shouldn't differentiate between old and new applications or IaaS and PaaS applications.

 - Group application components together
 - Support for migration and net-new development